 THE JUNE LETTER

 Nobody needs to read every section of this long letter.
-If you're not on the East/West Shuttle, for instance, skip that entire section.
-Table of Contents below.
+If you're not on the East/West Shuttle, for instance, skip the entire section.
 The June Letter is mostly chronological, except for later sections.
-There’s a section about our Smartphone App at the end of this letter.
-If you don’t have the App, you should get it today.

 Table of Contents